-The author thanks A. Patkós and Zs.
-Szép for discussions on related topics.
-This research was supported by the National Research, Development and Innovation Fund under Project No. PD127982, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the ÚNKP-20-5 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund.
+Funding: This work was supported by the National Research, Development and Innovation Fund under Project No. PD127982, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the ÚNKP-20-5 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund.